ing-bank/zkflow/README.md

 You need to build and install the ZKFlow fork of Zinc from [Github](https://github.com/mvdbos/zinc).
 Please make sure you have a recent version of Rust installed before building Zinc.

+Alternatively, is you use a debian-based linux, you could try downloading the binaries from the [releases](https://github.com/mvdbos/zinc/releases) of our fork.

+Build:
 ```bash
 $ git clone https://github.com/mvdbos/zinc
 $ cd zinc